EPICAPPSLTD/EPICStringCleanups/README.md

 string.containsOnlyCharactersInSet(NSCharacterSet.decimalDigitCharacterSet()) //returns false
 ```

-This class serves as an extension to the tutorial of the blog article: ["The tragedy of user input"](http://epic-apps.uk/2015/10/17/the-tragedy-of-user-input/).
+This class serves as an extension to the tutorial of the blog article: ["Managing user input"](http://epic-apps.uk/2015/10/17/the-tragedy-of-user-input/).
 A lot of effort is put towards making these tutorials and usage is free for all based on the attached license details, if you find this code useful, please consider [letting me know](helloworld@epic-apps.uk)! :)

 Copyright (c) EPIC